rodeo12/Parking_Lot/README.md

 * Cars are identified by their registration numbers and colors.

 ## Setup
-Clone the repository to your local machine.
+*Clone the repository to your local machine.
-Ensure you have Node.js installed.
+*Ensure you have Node.js installed.
-Navigate to the project directory.
+*Navigate to the project directory.
+*Run npm init-y to initialize the project
-Run npm install to install dependencies.
+*Run npm install --save-dev jest to install test library *Modify the scripts in package.json to:
+ "scripts": {
+    "test": "jest"
+  }
+ *Run "npm test" to check the test cases through jest.

 ## Usage
-- Interactive Mode
-To run the program in interactive mode: npm start
-Follow the prompts to execute commands interactively.
+* Interactive Mode To run the program in interactive mode: npm start Follow the prompts to execute commands interactively.

-- File Input Mode
-To run the program with commands from a file: npm run start-file <path-to-input-file>
+* File Input Mode To run the program with commands from a file.
-Replace <path-to-input-file> with the path to your input file containing commands.

-Example input file (file_inputs.txt):

-## Execution Steps To Run Bat file
+## Execution Steps To Run Bat file in Windows
+1. Open the Terminal & clone the repo.

-1. Navigate to the bin Directory: cd <path to the file>\parking_lot\bin
+2. Navigate to the bin Directory: cd <path to the file>\parking_lot\bin

-2. Run the parking_lot.bat with File Input:
+3. Run the parking_lot.bat with File Input:
- .\parking_lot.bat ..\test\file_inputs.txt
+ .\parking_lot.bat ..\test\file_inputs.txt (make sure you have a dummy data to test in "file_inputs.txt" to test)

-3. Run the parking_lot.bat in Interactive Mode:
+4. Run the parking_lot.bat in Interactive Mode:
- .\parking_lot.bat
+ .\parking_lot.bat  (enter the command line by line as per the dummy data)

-## Execution Steps To Run Bash file
+## Execution Steps To Run Bash file in Windows
+1. Open the Git Bash Terminal & clone the repo

-1. Navigate to the bin Directory: cd path/to/your/directory/parking_lot\bin
+2. Navigate to the bin Directory: cd path/to/your/directory/parking_lot\bin

-2. Run the parking_lot.sh with File Input:
+3. Run the parking_lot.sh with File Input:
-  ./parking_lot.sh ../test/file_inputs.txt
+  ./parking_lot.sh ../test/file_inputs.txt(make sure you have a dummy data to test in "file_inputs.txt" to test)

-3. Run the parking_lot.sh in Interactive Mode:
+4. Run the parking_lot.sh in Interactive Mode:
-  ./parking_lot.sh
+  ./parking_lot.sh  (enter the command line by line as per the dummy data)

 ## Dummy data to test